Fast-oscillating random perturbations of Hamiltonian systems

-Throughout this article, $\Prob$ and $\E$ represent the probability and expectation, respectively, and the subscripts pertain to initial conditions.
-For brevity, the stopping times' dependence on parameters and initial conditions is not always indicated in the notation when introduced (e.g. \eqref{eq:stopping_times}). $\nabla$ denotes a first order differential operator, i.e., derivative, gradient, Jacobian, etc., depending on the context. $\chi_A$ denotes the indicator function of the event $A$.
+Throughout this article, $\Prob$ and $\E$ represent the probability and expectation, respectively, and the subscripts pertain to initial conditions. {$\mathcal F_t^{X^\e_\cdot}$ denotes the natural filtration generated by the process $X_t^\e$.} For brevity, the stopping times' dependence on parameters and initial conditions is not always indicated in the notation when introduced (e.g. \eqref{eq:stopping_times}). $\nabla$ denotes a first order differential operator, i.e., derivative, gradient, Jacobian, etc., depending on the context. $\chi_A$ denotes the indicator function of the event $A$.
 If $A$ and $B$ are two non-negative functions that depend on an asymptotic parameter, we write $A\lesssim B$ if $A=O(B)$. $\bm{\mathrm C}_0(\mathbb G)$ is the space of continuous functions on the Reeb graph $\mathbb G$ that tend to zero at infinity with uniform norm. $h$ is the projection onto $\mathbb G$.
-In order to formulate the assumptions and results, we introduce some notation: \begin{enumerate} \item $O_i$'s are the vertices on the graph and are occasionally used to denote the corresponding critical points on the plane when there is no ambiguity. $I_k$'s are the edges on the graph and $U_k$'s are the corresponding two-dimensional domains.
-Formally, $O_\infty$ is the vertex that corresponds to infinity.
-A symbol $\sim$ between a vertex and an edge means that the vertex is an endpoint of the edge. \item Consider the following metric on $\mathbb G$: $r(h_1,h_2)$ is the length of the shortest path connecting $h_1$ and $h_2$.
-For example, if $h_1=(1,H_1)$, $I_1\sim O_1$, $O_1\sim I_2$, $I_2\sim O_2$, $O_2\sim I_3$ and $h_2=(3,H_2)$, then $r(h_1,h_2)=|H_1-H(O_1)|+|H(O_1)-H(O_2)|+|H(O_2)-H_2|$. \item $\gamma(h)=\{x:H(x)=h\}$ and $\gamma_k(h)$ is the connected component of $\gamma(h)$ in the domain $U_k$. \item $b_h(x,y)=\nabla H(x)\cdot b(x,y)$. \item $\xi_t$ is the diffusion process on $\mathbb T^m$ with the generator $L$, where
+In order to formulate the assumptions and results, we {further introduce the following notation.} \\